universal-ctags/ctags-win32/README.md

 `{CommitID}` is a commit ID or a tag name of the [ctags repository](https://github.com/universal-ctags/ctags).
 Normally you may want to use the release builds.
 If you need unstripped binaries for debugging, use the debug builds.

+# Note

+Starting from the build [2017-10-14/d9944ef9](https://github.com/universal-ctags/ctags-win32/releases/tag/2017-10-14%2Fd9944ef9), Universal Ctags doesn't load `~/.ctags` and other exuberant-ctags compatible configuration files.
+See `man/ctags.1.html` and `man/ctags-incompatibilities.7.html` in the zip packages.
+Also refer to [#1519](https://github.com/universal-ctags/ctags/pull/1519).

 # License

 Universal Ctags itself (which is in the ctags subdirectory) is licensed under GPL 2 (or later).